We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

-- A copy of your driver’s licence
+A copy of your driver’s licence or passport

-- Your most recent Tax Assessment Notice or PAYG summary
+Your most recent Tax Assessment Notice or PAYG summary

-- A letter from your employer or accountant verifying your employment and/or financial details
+A letter from your employer or accountant verifying your employment and/or financial details

-How do I activate my card?
+How do I activate my credit card?

 Depending on the issuer, you may be able to activate your new credit card online, over the phone or in person.
 Information about card activation will also be included in your welcome pack and usually takes just a few minutes to complete.